professor-oats/Websites/README.md

 Thankfully this made me repeat some knowledge of basic HTML/CSS and I followed the assignment in using sections HTML5 accordingly.
 I practiced different ways of showing text within < pre >< code >< /code >< /pre > tags and got to know the good uses of overflow:.
 Very straightforward and clean experience.

+## SimpleZombie
+Just a simple splash page to use for the funz

+### What I learnt
+Played around with new usage of doing linear gradients to form a kind of brickwall effect.
+Set the foundation for doing animation switching the color over the text.